mui/mui-x/docs/data/data-grid/row-grouping/row-grouping.md

 {{"demo": "RowGroupingPropagateSelection.js", "bg": "inline", "defaultCodeOpen": false}}

 :::info
-The row selection propagation also affects the "Select all" checkbox in a similar way like any other group checkbox.
+The row selection propagation also affects the "Select all" checkbox like any other group checkbox.
 :::

 :::info